Nikolaas Tinbergen: Early life and education

 Born in The Hague, Netherlands, he was one of five children of Dirk Cornelis Tinbergen and his wife Jeannette van Eek.
 His brother, Jan Tinbergen, won the first Bank of Sweden Prize in Economic Sciences in Memory of Alfred Nobel in 1969.
 They are the only siblings to each win a Nobel Prize.
-Another brother, Luuk Tinbergen was also a noted biologist.
+Another brother, Luuk Tinbergen, was also a noted biologist.

 Tinbergen's interest in nature manifested itself when he was young.
-He studied biology at Leiden University and was a prisoner of war during World War II.
+He studied biology at Leiden University and was a prisoner of war during World War II in Kamp Sint-Michielsgestel.
 Tinbergen's experience as a prisoner of the Nazis led to some friction with longtime intellectual collaborator Konrad Lorenz, and it was several years before the two reconciled.

 After the war, Tinbergen moved to England, where he taught at the University of Oxford and was a fellow first at Merton College, Oxford, and later at Wolfson College, Oxford.
 Several of his graduate students went on to become prominent biologists including Richard Dawkins, Marian Dawkins, Desmond Morris, Iain Douglas-Hamilton, and Tony Sinclair.